Neural Scaling Laws of Deep ReLU and Deep Operator Network: A Theoretical Study: Main Results

-for some $C_3$ depending on $\sigma,\gamma_1,\gamma_2,\beta_U,\beta_V,d_1,d_2,L_G,L_U,L_V$. \end{theorem} Theorem \ref{thm.generalization} is proved in Section \ref{proof.generalization}.
+In particular, setting $\varepsilon=\left(\frac{d_1}{{ d_1+2C_1}}\frac{\log n}{\log \log n}\right)^{-\frac{1}{d_1}}$ gives rise to } for some $C_3$ depending on $\sigma,\gamma_1,\gamma_2,\beta_U,\beta_V,d_1,d_2,L_G,L_U,L_V$. \end{theorem} Theorem \ref{thm.generalization} is proved in Section \ref{proof.generalization}.
 To prove Theorem \ref{thm.generalization}, we need to carefully perform a bias-variance trade off.
 The bias term is related with the approximation error of DeepONet.
 In practice, one has to train the network to learn the operator from a given data set.
 The variance term captures the difference between the trained network and the network used in the approximation theory.
 The network architecture suggested in Theorem \ref{thm.generalization} is a trade-off by balancing the two error terms.

-We have the following discussions: \begin{itemize} \item \textbf{Data scaling law.} Theorem \ref{thm.generalization} shows that to learn Lipschitz operators, the generalization error of DeepONet decays in a power law of $\log(nn_y)$.
+We have the following discussions: \begin{itemize} \item \textbf{Data scaling law.} Theorem \ref{thm.generalization} shows that to learn Lipschitz operators, the generalization error of DeepONet decays in a power law of {$\log n$}.
 This rate is slower than the empirical observations in \cite{lu2021learning,de2022cost}, which suggest a power data scaling law on the order of $n^{-\alpha}$ for some $\alpha>0$.
 This slow decay in our theory comes from the intrinsic difficulty of operator learning in infinite-dimensional spaces.
 Due to the curse of dimensionality, learning an operator is much more difficult than learning a finite-dimensional function, leading to a slower decay of the generalization error.
 In the next subsection, we will show that when the input function set $U$ has some low-dimensional structures, we can derive an upper bound that matches the empirical power law observed in \cite{lu2021learning,de2022cost}.

-\item \textbf{Effects of $n$ and $n_y$.} The upper bound in Theorem \ref{thm.generalization} is expressed as a function of the product $nn_y$, implying that $n$ and $n_y$ have the same influence on the performance of DeepONet.
-In other words, one can improve the accuracy by increasing $n$ or $n_y$ or both.
-This result justifies the empirical observation in \citet[Section 4.3]{lu2021learning}